Limmen/gym-idsgame/README.md

 two-player Markov game between an attacker agent and a defender agent that face each other in a simulated computer network.
 The reinforcement learning environment exposes an interface to a partially observed Markov decision process (POMDP) model of the Markov game.
 The interface can be used to train, simulate, and evaluate attack- and defend policies against each other.
-Moreover, the repository contains code to reproduce baseline results various reinforcement learning algorithms, including:
+Moreover, the repository contains code to reproduce baseline results for various reinforcement learning algorithms, including:

 - Tabular Q-learning
 - Neural-fitted Q-learning using the DQN algorithm.